jayasme/react-http-dom/README.md

 ##Introducing

-`react-http-dom` is a react lib for implementing HTTP/HTTPS protocols via `React DOMs`.
+`react-http-dom` is a `reactJS` lib that allows you to use `React DOM` to implement HTTP/HTTPS protocols.

 ##How to use